 Bruce J. Spencer, PhD, MA, LMHC, LMSW, NCC

-Mr Spencer is licensed in Washington (LMHC), New Mexico (LPCC) and Michigan (LMSW) as well as by the National Board of Counselors.
-He is currently an ethics consultant and educator.
+Mr Spencer is licensed in Washington (LMHC), and Michigan (LMSW) as well as by the National Board of Counselors.

 Richard J. Stride, Psy.D, LPC, LMHC

 Dr. Stride licensed in mental health both in Washington state and Colorado as a Licensed Mental Health Counselor and Licensed Professional Counselor, respectively.
 He is a National Certified Counselor by the National Board for Certified Counselors (NBCC), and an Approved Clinical Supervisor by The Center for Credentialing and Education, affiliated with NBCC.
 He also holds certifications by The National Board of Forensic Evaluators (NBFE), as a Certified Forensic Mental Health Evaluator and a Certified Child Custody Evaluator.
 He is a board member and Chair of the orals review committee for NBFE.
 In addition he is the current president of Washington Mental Health Counselors Association.